DSD-DBS/pyease/README.md

      PyFile()
      ```

-   - Past the next code scnippet into a file `~/.gdbinit`.
+   - Past the next code snippet into a file `~/.gdbinit`.

      You may need to adapt the file path in the first line of the code snippet.